tridentbio/mariner/CONTRIBUTING.md

 ## Running the code in docker-compose

-- Start the stack with Docker Compose (only needed to apply the changes of configuration files, code changes are captured by a volume defined in the [override file](./docker-compose.override.yml)
+- Start the stack with Docker Compose (only needed to apply the changes of configuration files, code changes are captured by a volume defined in the [override file](./docker-compose.override.yml).

+This command also starts the [monitoring services](./CONTRIBUTING.md#monitoring).

 ```bash
 docker compose up -d